Slackcraft/CraftCursors/README.md

 ### Quick Install:
 1. Visit [CraftCursors on Slackcraft.org](https://www.slackcraft.org/download-craftcursors)
-2. Copy the desired include code(s) into your website <head> section
+2. Copy the desired include code(s) into your website Head section
 3. Add the desired classes to your website style

 ### Manual Install: